balder-dev/balder/doc/source/getting_started/balder_components.rst

 Functionality = Feature
 -----------------------

-A device is a collection of so called :ref:`Features`.
+A device can also be described as a collection of :ref:`Features`.
 Every feature stands for a functionality the device has.
-So for example a **BrowserDevice** can have ``OpenAWebpageFeature()``, which describes the functionality to interact with a website.
+So for example a **ClientDevice** can have ``OpenAWebpageFeature()``, which describes the functionality to interact with a website.
 It does not provide the site itself.
-The website should be provided over another **ServerDevice** which uses something like a ``ProvideWebpageFeature()``.
+The website should be provided by another **ServerDevice** which uses something like a ``ProvideWebpageFeature()``.

-In Balder you have to define scenario-devices similar to the following example code:
+In Balder you have to add features to scenario-devices as class attributes like shown below:

 .. code-block:: python

     class ScenarioMyOwn(balder.Scenario):
         ...
-        class BrowserDevice(balder.Device):
+        class ClientDevice(balder.Device):
             webpage = OpenAWebpageFeature()

         class ServerDevice(balder.Device):